ggila/lib/binary_tree.md

 * 2-node: 1 key, 2 child
 * 3-node: 2 keys, 3 child (one less, one between, one greater: **symmetric order**)

+[Insertion in 2-3 is some kind of magic] (https://www.youtube.com/watch?v=coRJrcIYbF4)

 **Perfect blance**: every path from root to null link has same length